DavidPetrasek/order-invoice-manager-bundle/README.md

 public function reset_sequential_numbers (MyInvoiceManager $invoiceManager) {
-    $invoiceManager->resetSequentialNumbersEveryYear(); // Premade method for cron.
+    $invoiceManager->resetSequentialNumbersEveryYear(); // Premade for cron.
 This cron needs to be run 1 to 10 minutes before a new year.
-    $invoiceManager->resetSequentialNumbers();          // Use for reset numbers whenever you want }
+    $invoiceManager->resetSequentialNumbers();          // Use for resetting sequential numbers whenever you want }
 ```